-On Saturday, April 29th, Willie Nelson will be celebrating his 84th trip around the sun.
-Born in Abbott, Texas in 1933, he is an American icon.
-His music transcends genre.
+Willie Nelson celebrates his 88th trip around the sun today.
+Born in Abbott, Texas in 1933, he is an American icon whose music transcends genre.
 A giant in his field, and legend in his own time, Willie offers something for everyone.
-In honor of his upcoming birthday, we offer 10 Things you may not know about Shotgun Willie.
+In honor of his birthday, we offer 10 Things you may not know about Shotgun Willie.

 1. Willie had several jobs before becoming a recording artist.
 Although he got his first guitar at age six, and wrote his first song at age seven, it wasn’t until he was 23, that he recorded his first record.
 “No Place For Me,” wasn’t successful.
 Nelson had been playing music in local bands, wherever he lived, but also worked picking cotton with his family.
 Willing to do most anything to keep bread on the table, Nelson worked as a tree trimmer, phone operator, pawn shop clerk, bar bouncer, saddle maker, radio DJ, and spent a few months in the US Air Force.
 He also sold bibles, vacuum cleaners, and encyclopedias, door-to-door.